From BR Bullpen

 With 215 career wins through 2006, Kudoh ranked tied for 15th in NPB history with Choji Murata and Shigeru Sugishita, while his 127 losses didn't even show up in the top 30.
 His 2,748 strikeouts were good for seventh all-time in Japan.
 Kudoh's ERA entering '05 was 3.29.
 He was a seeming lock for the Japanese Hall of Fame once he becomes eligible.
 In addition to never leading his league in victories, Kudoh also never won the Sawamura Award as the top pitcher in NPB.

 From 2012-2014, he was a sports commentator.
 He was hired to manage the SoftBank Hawks, replacing Koji Akiyama in guiding a team that had just won the Japan Series.
 Kudoh did not skip a beat, taking them to the 2015 Japan Series title as a rookie manager and winning the Shoriki Award he had won 28 years prior.
 He joined Akiyama and Sadaharu Oh as the only people to win the awards as both a player and manager.
+He was inducted into the Japanese Baseball Hall of Fame in 2016.

 Main source: japanbaseballdaily.com